HorizonChaser12/EdgeFedPSO/README.md

 This project is actively under development, and future plans include:

 - Implement more sophisticated non-IID data distribution methods.
-- xplore adaptive PSO parameters based on system performance.
+- Explore adaptive PSO parameters based on system performance.
 - Incorporate privacy-preserving techniques such as differential privacy.
 - Integrating with edge computing frameworks for improved performance and scalability